FelixOnline/v2/content/articles/2011-11-3-punk-planet-by-douglas-heaven.md

  - /music/1673/punk-planet-by-douglas-heaven
 imported: true
 comments:
+ - value: >
- - 2 200 RMB is more like 30 dollarsSHE in China   Sorry I have made okay found not made  and Sweden didnt make the list Nah just kididng Ive looked up where it is zone C and will pop by to say hi Hopefully get a picture together tooDingle   Thanks for the minute by minute text updates I am gonna let the early crowd die down and head over around 10am
+      $2?
+200 RMB is more like 30 dollars!@SHE in China Sorry, I have made (okay, found not made) and Sweden didn't make the list.
+Nah, just kididng, I've looked up where it is (zone C) and will pop by to say hi.
+Hopefully get a picture together too.@Dingle Thanks for the minute by minute text updates!
+I am gonna let the early crowd die down and head over around 10am.

 # Article Taxonomies
 categories: